 The duties of the Company's Board are set out in its terms of reference.
 The terms of reference lists both those items that are specifically reserved for decision by the Board and those matters that must be reported to the Board.
-The Company's Board is composed of senior management from within the Group and a Director appointed by Barclays Bank plc.
+The Company's Board is composed of senior management from within the Group.